 Our research process

 At Talamo, our mission to support individuals with Special Educational Needs (SEN) is powered by a commitment to creating a statistically valid, reliable, and accurate dyslexia testing and cognitive profiling tool.
-This tool is designed using best-in-class methods to be trusted by candidates, schools, and parents and we've followed a 5 stage process when creating and improving the test:
+This tool is designed using best-in-class methods to be trusted by candidates, schools, and parents.
+We followed a five stage process when creating and improving our test:

 Our stages of research